Ian Collings BSc (Hons) Counselling & Psychotherapy MBACP(Accred)

 I have worked as a counsellor in both Leicester and Market Harborough, with clients who have experienced a wide range of life issues, no matter what the type of worry or concern they are all very real to each person & are all equally as important to understand.

-I have a great deal of experience in working with emergency service responders & the situations they deal with as well as grief & bereavement issues.
+I have a great deal of experience in working with emergency service responders & the situations they deal with.

 I am a guest presenter at De Montfort University; talking to students about sexual health and male abuse